yousef0samir0ali/Html-And-Css-Project-One/README.md

 # Html-And-Css-Project-One
--Design One Just Html And Css
+-The website was created using only HTML and CSS
--I used a PSD named Leon from graphberry.com website -Design Link: https://www.graphberry.com/item/leon-psd-agency-template
+-I used a PSD named Leon from graphberry website with some modifications to the design -Design Link: https://www.graphberry.com/item/leon-psd-agency-template